mridubhatnagar/blogs-backup/cl1q7iouq00pqsvnvhznzhnzx.md

 ## Things to Remember:

 1. Avoid having Zero Days.
 There are days when you might not feel like doing anything.
-On those days make sure to a small step.
+On those days make sure to take a small step.
 Example - If you want to build a reading habit.
 On days when you don't feel like it.
 Try reading the minimum possible.
 Maybe 1 line, 1 page.

 2. Habits can be divided into 2 broad categories.
 Outcome-based habits and Identity-based habits.
 Outcome-based habits focus on what you want to achieve.
 Identity-based habits focus on what you want to become.